menu

 Setting & Lifestyle

-Hanover is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Hanover is a great place for families with children to consider.
+First of all, many other families with children live here, making Hanover a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Hanover has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Hanover’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Demographics

 Hanover is an extremely ethnically-diverse town.
 The people who call Hanover home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Hanover residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Hanover include English, Scots-Irish, British, Scottish, and Yugoslavian.
+The greatest number of Hanover residents report their race to be Black or African-American, followed by White.
+Important ancestries of people in Hanover include English, Scots-Irish, British, Yugoslavian, and Other West Indian.

 The most common language spoken in Hanover is English.
 Other important languages spoken here include German/Yiddish and Urdu.